 Peter Benchley’s Creature

 Peter Benchley’s Creature is a miniseries based on Peter Benchley’s White Shark — published in 1994.
-The novel was subsequently re-released with the same title as a tie-in with the film.
 The producer of the film, Richard Lewis was adamant about the title change.
 He explained to Fangoria: “I hated the title White Shark.
 I just felt it was misleading — it isn’t a shark, it’s an amphibious creature.
 So I respectfully disagreed with Peter’s publisher when I optioned the material and they wanted to sell it as White Shark.
 I think Peter Benchley’s Creature is a more accurate description of what it is.”

-The immediately precedent adaptation of a Benchley novel — The Beast — was critically panned, but the producer felt that in this case there was more potential for a good film.
-He was also intrigued by the idea of a hybrid monster that would not be dangerous just in water — but could continue stalking its victims on land.
-Lewis explained: “my wife grew up in Australia, and she said that the first time she heard a shark horn on the beach, she grabbed her bag and ran up the beach and across the parking lot, until she realized, ‘wait a minute, this thing can’t come out of the water!’
-That stuck in my head.
-And Peter Benchley came up with a tag line for this, having done Jaws.
+Indeed, Lewis was intrigued by the idea of a hybrid monster that would not as dangerous in water as it is on land.
+“My wife grew up in Australia, and she said that the first time she heard a shark horn on the beach, she grabbed her bag and ran up the beach and across the parking lot, until she realized, ‘wait a minute, this thing can’t come out of the water!’
+That stuck in my head; and Peter Benchley came up with a tag line for this, having done Jaws.
 You know, with Jaws 2 it was ‘just when you thought it was safe to go back in the water…’.
 This is ‘now… you’re not safe anywhere.’
 The concept of an amphibious creature that comes out of the water onto land and is capable of being bipedal is pretty scary.”

-In the novel, the humanoid shark monster, which also included Dolphin DNA in it, was brought to life by an insane nazi scientist.
+In the novel, the humanoid shark-dolphin-man hybrid was brought to life by an insane nazi scientist.
 This and some other aspects of the creature’s origin and story were altered for the film adaptation.
-Lewis commented on the changes and ideas of the film: “the core story’s the same, but what I really tried to thread through it was a more credible underpinning to science.
+Lewis commented: “the core story’s the same, but what I really tried to thread through it was a more credible underpinning to science.
 I was a biology major at Berkeley, so — a little knowledge is a dangerous thing — but I certainly called people that I knew in various departments there to talk about how early genetic engineering would work.
 Could you take varied species and cross-fertilize them, so to speak?
 And actually more interesting was an expression that was pounded into me in my biology classes, which is [‘Ontogeny recapitulates Philogeny’].
 A lot of big words, but what it means simply is that during the embryonic growth in mammals, the organism goes through every stage of evolution of that organism in the nine-month birthing process.
 So what I was positing is, what if you actually took a human and stopped the process at a certain point?
 If, at the development of three months in the embryo, you burned out some genetic material so the brain wouldn’t progress the same [way], but the organism is allowed to continue growing to term?”

-Mark ‘Crash’ McCreery designed the Creature, with total freedom over its actual appearance — obviously under input from the director Stuart Gillard and producer Richard Lewis.
-The final design displays quite humanoid traits, such as the shoulders.
-Winston Studio did not want to bring to the screen a simple design.
-The special effects artist said: “what you don’t want to end up with is a ‘guppy man,’ — you don’t want it to be a fish with legs.
+Mark ‘Crash’ McCreery designed the Creature, with total freedom over its actual appearance — under input from the director Stuart Gillard and producer Richard Lewis.
+The final design attempted to balance out between human-like traits and shark-like elements.
+Winston related: “what you don’t want to end up with is a ‘guppy man,’ — you don’t want it to be a fish with legs.
 So to come up with a design that balances out and looks right — that obviously has elements of shark and elements of humanity in it — is a difficult concept to attack.
 But we did so with fervor, and Crash did a beautiful job of conceptualizing the character.”

 Lewis also commented on the design: “it’s not a shark that’s walking on land. it really has very little to do with a shark.
 We wanted to try to fool the audience into thinking it could be in the beginning, but then it becomes quite clear that it isn’t. it’s bipedal, but it’s primordial, and Stan doesn’t pull any punches.”
 Gillard added: “You know, when you hear the premise about a shark that walks on land, you go, ‘whoa, man, what’s this gonna look like?’
 And that’s why I didn’t come aboard until I knew Stan Winston was involved.
 Given the history I have with the production company, I knew we’d have quality going in, but with the creature being the star, I really wanted to make sure that it was scary and not laughable, and I knew that with Stan we’d have something good.”

 Once the final design was actually selected, the full-size sculpture of the Creature was undertaken by Nick Marra and William Basso.
-The hands were sculpted by Rob Ramsdell, who was also responsible for the final paint scheme of the monster’s skin.
-The creature was then fabricated by a crew headed by Beth Hathaway.
+The hands were sculpted by Rob Ramsdell, who was also responsible for the final paint scheme.
+The beast was then fabricated by a crew headed by Beth Hathaway.
 Richard Landon and Jon Dawe, among others, were instead in charge for the mechanical features of the animatronic head.
 Brian Steele performed inside the monster suit, in what was one of his first roles as a suit performer (the first being The Relic a year before).

 The head of the Creature was puppeteered both via radio-control servomechanisms and the performer’s actual head.
-The mechanisms were obviously devised to be waterproof — for filming sequences where the monster would rise from the waters of the ocean.
+The mechanisms were devised to be waterproof — for filming sequences where the monster would rise from the water.
 Its dorsal fin was cable-operated and actually ‘collapsible’, meaning it could go into ‘idle’ position when not in use — much like a frill.
 Rough leg extensions were used for the few shots where the Creature is seen fully.